NCAR/openiotwx/docs/installation/core_install.md

 | `iotwx_wifi_pwd` and `iotwx_wifi_ssid` | are the corresponding wifi password and ssid of the network your node will connect to.
 Note, it is not necessary (but would be unusual) for all nodes to connect to the same WiFi network. (e.g. `"your_wifi"` and `"your_password"`)|
 | `iotwx_topic` | the MQTT topic your node will publish to.
 It is not necessary for all nodes to publish to the same topic, but if you are using the CHORDS MQTT Orchestrator ([GitHub - NCAR/chords-mqtt-orchestrator](https://github.com/NCAR/chords-mqtt-orchestrator)), then you will need to adjust it accordingly to route your messages where they belong.
 The current default is `"iotwx/net"`. |
 | `iotwx_max_frequency` | is the CPU frequency (in Mhz) you wish your node to run  on.
 The m5Stack Atom Lite can be run at frequencies up to 240, but has only been tested down 40 Mhz.
 Varying the value has power-saving benefits, where we have seen 20-50% reduction in power consumption of a node. |

+## Flashing onto the microcontroller

+Once you have everything set up within Arduino IDE, compile everything you just did.
+If that works with no errors, plug the microcontroller into your computer, and flash onto it.
+(ADD MORE DETAILS HERE)